 Sec.
 1005.
 In addition to the appropriations in part 1, Travel Michigan may receive and expend private revenue related to the use of "Pure Michigan" and all other copyrighted slogans and images.
 This revenue may come from the direct licensing of the name and image or from the royalty payments from various merchandise sales.
 Revenue collected is appropriated for the marketing of the state as a travel destination.
-The funds are available for expenditure when
+The funds are available for expenditure when they are received by the department of treasury.
+If the fund

-- 1 they are received by the department of treasury.
-If the fund - 2 receives revenues from the use of "Pure Michigan", the fund shall - 3 provide a report that lists the revenues by source received from - 4 the use of "Pure Michigan" and all other copyrighted slogans and - 5 images.
-The report shall provide a detailed list of expenditures of - 6 revenues received under this section.
-The report shall be provided - 7 to the chairpersons of the senate and house of representatives - 8 standing committees on appropriations, the relevant senate and - 9 house of representatives appropriations subcommittees, the house - 10 and senate fiscal agencies, and the state budget director by March - 11 1. - Sec.
+- receives revenues from the use of "Pure Michigan", the fund shall 1 provide a report that lists the revenues by source received from 2 the use of "Pure Michigan" and all other copyrighted slogans and 3 images.
+The report shall provide a detailed list of expenditures of 4 5 revenues received under this section.
+The report shall be provided 6 to the chairpersons of the senate and house of representatives 7 standing committees on appropriations, the relevant senate and house of representatives appropriations subcommittees, the house 8 and senate fiscal agencies, and the state budget director by March 9 10 1. - Sec.
 1005a.
-(1) From the funds appropriated in part 1 for Pure - 13 Michigan and ARP Pure Michigan, coronavirus state fiscal recovery - 14 fund and general fund dollars shall be appropriated for the - 15 following purposes: - 16 (a) Conduction of market research regionally, nationally, and - internationally for use in market campaigns. - 18 (b) Production of advertisements for the promotion of Michigan - 19 as a place to live, work, and play. - 20 (c) Placement of advertisements in regional, national, and - 21 international market campaigns. - (d) Administration of the program. - 23 (e) Other activities that promote Michigan as a place to live, - 24 work, and play. - 25 (f) Matching marketing campaigns funded from the local - 26 promotion fund or private promotion fund. - 27 (2) The fund may contract any of the activities under - 28 subsection (1). - 29 (3) The fund may work in cooperation with local units of government, nonprofit entities, and private entities on Pure Michigan promotion campaigns.
-The fund shall include agreements prior to undertaking cooperative marketing campaigns.
+(1) From the funds appropriated in part 1 for Pure fund and general fund dollars shall be appropriated for the following purposes: - (a) Conduction of market research regionally, nationally, andinternationally for use in market campaigns. - 17 (b) Production of advertisements for the promotion of Michigan18 as a place to live, work, and play. - (c) Placement of advertisements in regional, national, and international market campaigns. - (d) Administration of the program. - (e) Other activities that promote Michigan as a place to live,work, and play. - (f) Matching marketing campaigns funded from the local promotion fund or private promotion fund. - (2) The fund may contract any of the activities under subsection (1). - (3) The fund may work in cooperation with local units ofgovernment, nonprofit entities, and private entities on Pure